• Skip to primary navigation

 Filtered Light

-Filtered light can also be categorized as indirect light but it’s sometimes used as its own term.
+Filtered light is sometimes categorized as indirect light but sometimes used as its own term.
 Typically, filtered light is when a sheer curtain or something similar is blocking direct light.
 With outdoor plants, this usually means trees are filtering out some sunlight.

 Light Levels